Course Number and Title: OTA 222 Pediatric Intervention

 - Describe SI treatment principles, treatment activities, and precautions when working with a child or adolescent with sensory processing disorders.

 - Demonstrate the ability to contribute to the evaluation process of client(s)’ occupational performance, including an occupational profile, by administering standardized and nonstandardized screenings and assessment tools and collaborating in the development of occupation-based intervention plans and strategies.

 - Demonstrate task analysis in the areas of occupation, performance skills, performance patterns, activity demands, context, and environments and client factors to implement the intervention plan throughout the OT process as appropriate to the setting and scope of practice.

-- Select, provide rationale, and implement relevant treatment strategies in a role-play situation to enhance safety, health and wellness, and performance in activities of daily living (ADL) and instrumental activities of daily living (IADL) adhering to safety precautions.
+- Use clinical reasoning to facilitate occupation-based interventions to enhance safety, health and wellness, and performance in activities of daily living (ADL) and instrumental activities of daily living (IADL) that address client factors including interventions focused on promotion, compensation, adaptation, and prevention adhering to safety precautions.

-- Describe key terms and concepts related to the roles of the registered occupational therapist (OTR) and certified occupational therapy assistant (COTA) in the occupational therapy process.
+- Describe key terms and concepts related to the roles of the occupational therapist (OT) and occupational therapy assistant (OTA) in the occupational therapy process.

 - Discuss concepts inherent in the Occupational Therapy Practice Framework process.

 - List primary reasons that evaluations are conducted, and discuss the variety of decisions pediatric occupational therapists make throughout the evaluation process.

 - Describe the primary evaluation methods commonly used in pediatric occupational therapy, including the use of occupations.

 - Demonstrate understanding of professional literature, including the quality of the source of information, to make evidence-based practice decisions.

 - Identify the characteristics of commonly used standardized and non-standardized pediatric assessments.